 Jonathan Kamkhaji, Postdoctoral Research Fellow at University of Exeter, and Claudio Radaelli, Professor of Public Policy at UCL, argue that the surprising nature of the coronavirus crisis means governments cannot base their response on scientific evidence alone.
-Across Europe, governments have responded to the spread of the coronavirus in different ways, both in terms of timing of the regulatory responses and in their content.
-Most … Continue reading COVID-19: The presence and pitfalls of evidence-based policy
+Continue reading COVID-19: The presence and pitfalls of evidence-based policy

 UCL Philosophy Professor James Wilson explores the philosophical public health implications of the coronavirus.